Learn Unity Unity Basics Part 1: Complete Guide for Beginners – From Unity installation to basic operationsBasics

 Image87

-Select Scale Tool from the upper left menu (or press R key) to enter the scaling mode.
+Select the Scale Tool from the top-left menu (or press the R key) to enter scale mode.

-A gizmo with squares extending in the three directions of the X, Y, and Z axes will appear.
+A gizmo with boxes along the X, Y, and Z axes appears.

 Image22